-To be considered for selection to NODIP you must meet the minimum program requirements.
+To be considered for admission to NODIP, you must meet the minimum program requirements:

-1. You must be eligible to study in Canada and have graduated from a partnership for Dietetic Education and Practice accredited Canadian undergraduate nutrition program ( or the U.S. equivalent, an ACEND® – accredited program) within the past three years:
+1. You must have graduated from a Partnership for Dietetic Education and Practice (PDEP) accredited Canadian undergraduate nutrition program ( or the U.S. equivalent, an ACEND® – accredited program) within the past three years:

-*If you graduated from an accredited Canadian undergraduate program more than three years ago (from convocation date to application deadline), you must:
+If you graduated from an accredited Canadian undergraduate program more than three years ago (from convocation date to the application deadline), you have two options:

 2. A history of strong academic performance.
-Your average is 75% or greater in your third and fourth year level core courses for your undergraduate degree in Dietetics including any transfer credits from a previous degree.
+Your average is 75% (3.0/4.33) or greater in your final two years of a PDEP accredited undergraduate nutrition degree.

 4. An interest in working in Northern and/or rural communities.

-- Self-directed learner with ability to work independently with minimal supervision;
+- Self-directed learner with an ability to work independently with minimal supervision;

 - Evidence of leadership and strong critical thinking skills;